 Since it is so easy to create an environment, it is important to embed an oversight and governance process to ensure the business is optimizing its utilization.

-On-premise models require businesses to own or lease data centers in different cities (or countries), pay for redundant network connections, procure equipment for all of this, and keep it maintained.
-These various costs are skyrocketed when a business must build for high availability, creating further disadvantages, especially for small businesses.
+On-premise models require businesses to own or lease data centers in different cities (or countries), pay for redundant network connections, procure equipment for all of this and keep it maintained.
+These various costs skyrocket when a business must build for high availability, creating further disadvantages, especially for small businesses.

 Public cloud providers guarantee more than 99% uptime and no risk of failure since their systems are interconnected.
 In the instance where one server fails, these systems automatically transfer to another system in another data center with no downtime.
 Mission-critical systems can be designed for fault tolerance to ensure all components remain online during the worst disaster scenarios.
 This allows businesses to design their systems for high availability to take advantage of the cloud provider’s coverage network.

 Interesting in taking the next steps on your journey to the cloud?
-Get started with a free one-hour assessment here.
+Get started with a FREE one-hour assessment today!